sinonjs/sinon/docs/_releases/v5.0.1/fakes.md

 // 1
 ```

-### Fakes with behaviour
+### Fakes with behavior

-Fakes can be created with behaviour, which cannot be changed once the fake has been created.
+Fakes can be created with behavior, which cannot be changed once the fake has been created.

 #### `sinon.fake.returns(value);`